 He could, with the help of its allies and supporters, diversify the economy more.
 These expanded economic activities could include the exploitation of the opportunities that the Red Sea (key oil shipping line) and Bab al-Mandab Straits (marine transportation hub) present.
 A more diversified economy will also provide more viable alternative livelihoods, and help address the perennial problem of food insecurity.

 Further, to improve the economy, and to make Somalia food secure depend, in part, on the political and security situations in the country.
 Farmajo should hold meetings involving both regional and federal governments, and ensure a unified, functional SNA is formed without further delay.
-Regional security arrangements, such as AMISOM, have helped to secure Somalia, and to help the country fight the terror meted by al-Shabaab in Somalia.
+Regional security arrangements, such as AMISOM, have helped to secure Somalia, and to help the country fight the terror meted by al Shabab in Somalia.
 There are indications less funding will be available to AMISOM by the end of this year.
 Without a functional SNA, the gains made in securing Somalia so far could be eroded.

 Farmajo should also find a way of minimizing the cracks that exist between regional and federal governments.
 This effort could involve dialogue between the two jurisdictions, on a regular basis, to discuss and resolve new and existing issues.

-By the Research Department at the Horn Institute
+The Research Department at the HORN Institute